-The Best Accounting Software Features Small Contractors Actually Use
+Best Accounting Software for Contractors: Features You Actually Need

 Most accounting software is packed with features, but let’s be real — if you’re a small contractor, you probably only use a few of them.
 And that’s okay.